Th3Tr1ckst3r/Facesift/README.md

 ## Required Libraries

 To use Facesift, the following Python3 libraries will need to be installed.
 You can install them using the Python package manager `pip`.
+Facesift utilizes the latest Python 3.11 so compatibility wont be an issue.
 Below are the installation instructions for each library:

 ```bash
 # Face Recognition (face_recognition)